claasahl/spotware-adapter/README.md

 # ALPHA VERSION

-Use this package's `SpotwareClientSocket` to talk to [Spotware Open API](https://connect.spotware.com/docs/open_api_2) servers in NodeJS environments.
-It comes with TypeScript support for all Spotware ProtoBuffer meesages.
-And sticks to recommended `heartbeat`-intervals and recommended rate limits.
+Use this package's `SpotwareClientSocket` to communicate with [Spotware Open API](https://connect.spotware.com/docs/open_api_2) servers in NodeJS environments.
+It comes with **TypeScript** support for all Spotware ProtoBuffer meesages, it sticks to recommended `heartbeat`-intervals and recommended rate limits (see [here](https://connect.spotware.com/docs/frequently-asked-questions)).

 ## Example: Client